Facebook confirms Cambridge Analytica harvested profile data

 Bannon needed money to do this, and Wylie claims it came from Robert Mercer, the billionaire hedge fund manager and former IBM fellow who is known for throwing millions in funding at right-wing causes, including Breitbart.

-There was only one problem - the software didn’t work.
+There was only one problem: CA's software for pulling all of this off didn’t work.
 So Cambridge Analytica, in the time honored tradition of Bill Gates’ first IBM operating system, went out and bought better software for peanuts.
-Documents Wylie took with him after he left the company in mid-2014 show it paid GSR a little under £1m ($1.39m) for the data and the means to use it.
+Documents Wylie took with him after he left the company in mid-2014 show CA paid GSR a little under £1m ($1.39m) for the data and the means to use it.

-“What Kogan offered us was way cheaper, way faster, and of a quality that nothing matched,” he said.
-In a few months the profiles of over 50 million Facebook users had been slurped and fed into Cambridge Analytica’s new and improved algorithms.
-“I was naive and made a big mistake", Wylie said.
+“What Kogan offered us was way cheaper, way faster, and of a quality that nothing matched,” Wylie said.
+In a few months, the profiles of over 50 million Facebook users had been slurped and fed into Cambridge Analytica’s new and improved algorithms.
+“I was naive and made a big mistake," Wylie said.

-Last month Nix denied Cambridge Analytica had ever used Facebook data for political purposes to the UK's Culture Media and Sport select committee.
+Last month Nix denied Cambridge Analytica had ever used Facebook data for political purposes to the House of Commons' Culture Media and Sport select committee in London.
 Wylie claims this was a lie and while it wasn’t explicitly stated, everyone at CA knew where the data had come from.

 In light of Wylie’s claims the UK Information Commissioner's Office has announced that it will open an investigation into the affair.
-CA is already being quizzed as to its involvement in Britain's Brexit referendum, so it looks like Nix will be back to Parliament soon for another grilling.
+CA is already being quizzed as to its involvement in Britain's Brexit referendum, so Nix may be back before Parliament soon for another grilling.

 “We are investigating the circumstances in which Facebook data may have been illegally acquired and used,” said the Information Commissioner Elizabeth Denham.